 If you are looking into becoming a proofreader, the chances are you are a good speller.
 But no one knows how to spell every word.
 And especially if you get into niche clients, there will be technical or other obscure words whose spelling you will have to look up to verify.

 MW is a great choice for your primary dictionary.
-It is a well-regarded dictionary and only costs a little over $10.
+It is a well-regarded dictionary and costs about $20.
 It also comes in both paper and electronic versions.
 The Kindle version makes looking up words easy—you just have to type them into the search bar.
-If no results come up, you know it’s misspelled.
+If no results come up, you know that something is misspelled.

 American Heritage Dictionary of Idioms, 2nd Revised Edition

 This resource is less necessary than CMOS and MW, but it is useful when a text or document uses idiomatic expressions that you need to verify are correct.
-And coming in at a price of under $15, it’s worthwhile to pick up a copy when you have the ability to do so.
+And coming in at a price of about $11, it’s worthwhile to pick up a copy when you are able to do so.
+Like MW, it is available in both Kindle and paper form.

 Other style guides as determined by the client